miamiyankee13/api-docs-medicine-cabinet/source/index.html.md

 firstName | your first name
 lastName | your last name

-A successful request will return a 201 status code.

 # Authentication

 > To obtain a token, use this code: